rodyager/DataScanner/README.md

 `Scanable` protocol.

 Sample implementations are provided to make `Date` and `Double` conform to the `Scanable`   protocol to scan dates and currency respectively.

+The `Scanable` protocol requires three functions:

+`mutating func value(from: String)`  to transform the value of the `Scanable` to reflect the detected text.

+`func contentType() -> DataScannerViewController.RecognizedDataType` to specify the kind of text that is to be detected and

+`func scanFormatted() -> String ` to provide a textual representation of the detected value for the user.